How to File LLC Taxes in New York? (Step by Step Guide)

 LLCs don't pay federal income tax directly since LLCs undergo pass-through taxation.

-Instead, the LLC's revenue passes through to individual members and shareholders, who file federal income tax on their tax returns.
+Instead, the LLC's revenue passes through to individual members and shareholders, who report it on their personal federal returns.
+The actual amount owed depends on revenue, filing status, tax bracket, and any applicable deductions.

 Related Articles: